nNilakshii/Agentic-AI-Citation-Navigator/docs/TASKS.md

 **Status key:** `[ ]` not started · `[~]` in progress · `[x]` done · `[!]` blocked
 Annotate each task with a short status/date, e.g. `— Done 2026-08-14` or `— Blocked: GROBID setup`.

-## How to update (paste into Claude Code after a work session)
+## How to update (after a work session)
-> "Look at my git commits since <date or last update>.
-Update docs/TASKS.md: check off
-> completed tasks, mark in-progress ones `[~]`, and add today's date.
-Leave a one-line note
-> on anything blocked.
-Don't change task text or IDs."
+Review the git commits since the last update, then check off completed tasks, mark in-progress ones `[~]`, and add the date.
+Leave a one-line note on anything blocked.
+Task text and IDs stay as they are.

 ---